Follow these steps first

 Set to: Any unique name

 If your SSID isn't unique, Wi-Fi devices will have trouble identifying your network.
-This could cause them to fail to automatically connect to your network, or to connect to other networks that share the same SSID.
-It might also prevent Wi-Fi devices from using all routers in your network, or prevent them from using all available bands of a router.
+This could cause them to fail to connect automatically to your network, or to connect to other networks that share the same SSID.
+It may also prevent Wi-Fi devices from using all routers in your network, or prevent them from using all available bands of a router.

 MAC address authentication or filtering